-Does Ruckman actually say not to trust any scholar except himself?
+Does Peter Ruckman actually say not to trust any scholar except himself?
 He doesn’t say it outright, no doubt because of the anti-cultic backlash he would receive.
 However, in examining Ruckman’s abundant writings, a pattern clearly emerges.
 He denounces all other Christian scholars of recent times (often going back hundreds of years), and at the same time keeps propping himself as the one scholar to fill that void (all the while being careful not to call himself a scholar).
 Ruckmanites are quick to point out times when Ruckman has stated that he is not a scholar.
 However, this is false humility, because he despises the term “scholar.”
 He has instead referred to himself as a “professional teacher,” which is virtually synonymous with calling himself a scholar.
 (Bible Believers’ Bulletin.
 Sep.
 1993, p.
 4)

-All mature Christians know that some (or perhaps many) religious scholars of our day deny the inspiration of the Word of God, the Blood Atonement, the Virgin Birth of Christ, the Resurrection, and should not be trusted by believers, no matter how scholarly they are supposed to be.
+All mature Christians know that some (or perhaps many) religious scholars of our day deny the inspiration of the Word of God, the Blood Atonement, the Virgin Birth of Christ, the Resurrection, and their doctrinal teachings should not be trusted by believers, no matter how scholarly they are supposed to be.
 And naturally any conservative and godly Christian scholar should still be scrutinized by the standard of the Word of God.
 This is generally not Ruckman’s issue with scholars.
 He is throwing all scholars into a big pot and labeling them all as pathological liars.
 The evidence is found in the following quotes where he refers to all scholars in all-inclusive terms such as “every,” and isn’t careful to note he only refers to “some” or even “most” scholars:

 Ruckman’s negative portrayal of other scholars